pbeens/Data-Analysis/Data-Dunkers-README.md

 7. Introduction to Data Science and Basketball

    1. Lesson: [01-01-columns.ipynb](BADS/01-Intro/01-01-columns.ipynb)
+      - How to see what columns are in the data.
+      - How how to view specific columns of the data.

    2. ~~BONUS!
 [Basketball vs Volleyball Free Throw Activity](Demos/bb-vs-vb-activity/bb-vs-vb.md)~~

    3. Lesson: [01-02-filtering-data.ipynb](BADS/01-Intro/01-02-filtering-data.ipynb)
+      - How to extra data that meets specific criteria.

    4. Lesson: [01-03-sorting-data.ipynb](BADS/01-Intro/01-03-sorting-data.ipynb)
+      - How to delete unwanted rows using `df.drop()`.
+      - How to sort the data using `df.sort_values()`.

 8. Visualizing Data